oracle/terraform-provider-oci/website/docs/r/ai_document_model.html.markdown

 * `display_name` - A human-friendly name for the model, which can be changed.
 * `freeform_tags` - A simple key-value pair that is applied without any predefined name, type, or scope.
 It exists for cross-compatibility only.
 For example: `{"bar-key": "value"}`
 * `id` - A unique identifier that is immutable after creation.
+* `inference_units` - Number of replicas required for this model.
 * `is_composed_model` - Set to true when the model is created by using multiple key value extraction models.
 * `is_quick_mode` - Set to true when experimenting with a new model type or dataset, so model training is quick, with a predefined low number of passes through the training data.
 * `labels` - The collection of labels used to train the custom model.
+* `language` - The document language for model training, abbreviated according to the BCP 47 syntax.
 * `lifecycle_details` - A message describing the current state in more detail, that can provide actionable information if training failed.
+* `locks` - Locks associated with this resource.
+	* `compartment_id` - The lock compartment ID.
+	* `message` - A message added by the lock creator.
+The message typically gives an indication of why the resource is locked.
+	* `related_resource_id` - The resource ID that is locking this resource.
+Indicates that deleting this resource removes the lock.
+	* `time_created` - Indicates when the lock was created, in the format defined by RFC 3339.
+	* `type` - Lock type.
 * `max_training_time_in_hours` - The maximum model training time in hours, expressed as a decimal fraction.
 * `metrics` - Trained Model Metrics.
 	* `dataset_summary` - Summary of count of samples used during model training.